nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `delete all [tg/TUTORIALGROUPID]`

-* Deletes all students or the students from the specified tutorial group.
+* Deletes all students in the current course or the students from the specified tutorial group in the current course.
 * `TUTORIALGROUPID` is optional.

 Examples:
-* `delete all` deletes all students from the current address book.
+* `delete all` deletes all students from the current course.
-* `delete all tg/G02` deletes all students from tutorial group G02.
+* `delete all tg/G02` deletes all students from tutorial group G02 in the current course.

 ### Clearing all entries : `clear`